 Achieving Health for All and Meeting the Sustainable Development Goals

-Join us for a virtual session held at the Science Summit at the 77th United Nations General Assembly on achieving Health for All and meeting the Sustainable Development Goals (SDGs) through inclusive research and development (R&D) and equitable access.
+This event was a virtual session held at the Science Summit at the 77th United Nations General Assembly on achieving Health for All and meeting the Sustainable Development Goals (SDGs) through inclusive research and development (R&D) and equitable access.

 Investing in R&D